offensive-packaging/documentation/o-saft/index.md

            Note that these legacy formats only apply to  output of the checked ciphers.
 Other texts like headers and footers are adapted slightly.

-           Please do not expect identical output as the TOOL  when using these options, it's a best guess and should be parsable in a very similar way.
+           When using ths option, please do not expect identical output as the 'TOOL'.
+It is a best guess and should be parsable in a very similar way.

        --legacy=TYPE
        --legacy=compact

            Internal format: mainly avoid tabs and spaces format is as follows:
                Some Label:<-- anything right of colon is data

        --legacy=full